Brown Supplemental Essays 2022-2023

-After our discussion of three Brown supplemental essays examples, we will also showcase Brown’s Program in Liberal Medical Education (PLME) program.
+Following our discussion of three Brown supplemental essay prompts, we will also showcase Brown’s Program in Liberal Medical Education (PLME) program.
 This program allows students to combine an undergraduate and medical school education in just eight years.
-There are three additional specific Brown PLME essays required as part of the application process, which we will discuss later in this guide.
+Applicants to this program must complete three additional specific Brown PLME essays.

 Brown Supplemental Essays- Quick Facts